Cover credit: Canali lookbook

 I also invite you to seek inspiration:

-- From brands with an aesthetic you like.
+• From brands with an aesthetic that you like.

-- With people who wear styles you like.
-As such, I find that Instagram is a good source for finding multiple inspirations.
-You can read this article for a list of editorially recommended Instagram accounts.
+• From people who sport styles that you like.
+In this regard, I find that Instagram is a good source for finding multiple inspirations.
+You can read this article for a list of Instagram accounts recommended by the editorial staff.

-I realize that these elements represent the idea that we tend to choose them because we think they “ look classy ” .
+I realize that these elements represent this idea that we tend to choose them because we think they " look classy " .

 1. The black suit